 After serving a stint in the U.S. Marine Corps, Sean trained as a baker at the French Pastry School, where he was inspired to bring old-world bread techniques back to his hometown.
 His efforts have paid off with rave reviews, press, and accolades.

-Breads on Oak produces traditional cinnamon King Cakes, as well as flavored and filled varieties like vegan cream cheese, pecan praline, almond cream, and chocolate mocha.
+Breads on Oak produces traditional cinnamon King Cakes, as well as flavored and filled varieties like vegan cream cheese, pecan praline, almond cream, and chocolate tiramisu.
 Its King Cakes look a little different from most others, and not just because they're vegan.
 The King Cakes are baked in a stone, hearth oven, and there are no artificial colors in its decorating sugar, opting instead for more muted, naturally-derived pigments.
 There's no plastic baby, either.
-In keeping with its natural ethos, Breads On Oak hides a single almond in its King Cakes.
+In keeping with its natural ethos, Breads on Oak hides a single almond in its King Cakes.

 What Are King Cakes?

 A king cake is a ring-shaped braid of sweet yeasted dough—often baked with fillings, and topped with icing and colored sugars—that is traditionally eaten in celebration of the Epiphany, a Christian holiday that celebrates the three kings'/magi/wisemen’s visit to baby Jesus.

 There’s a wide range, but generally speaking, you can get a king cake shipped to you for around $50.

 King Cake season typically goes from the Epiphany in early January until Ash Wednesday, but many bakeries create king cakes for other holidays—both religious and secular—and some offer king cakes all year long.

 Why Is There a Baby in King Cakes?

 That’s part of the fun.
 Many bakeries hide a little plastic baby somewhere in the King Cake.
 Tradition says that the person who gets the baby is king for the day and is responsible for bringing a king cake to the next party.